MariiaSitarchuk/Silpo-UCD-Enhancing-Checkout/README.md

 In this folder you can find:
 * Proofs of moderated usability testing
-* Document with the prototype usability testing scripts
+* Document with the prototype usability testing script
 * Document with testing results
 * Document with results of SUS evaluation of 3 prototypes of new features ideas